fsvieira/zebradb-core/README.md

     if yes the result will be the tuple itself: (color yellow)
   * If there is no awnser then the system will return nothing.
 * Queries, may also be inner tuples of queries or definitions
-  * The ideia is quite simple, a fact is only valid if all contained tuples are also valid facts.
+  * The ideia is quite simple, a fact is only valid if all contained tuples that are also valid facts.
   * Ex: (man (person 'name) (male 'name) 'name)
     * This fact is invalid because there is no (person 'name) or (male 'name) definitions,
     * Here the 'name is a variable, all variables have the ' as prefix,